jissac/SDCND/Term1/Traffic_Sign_Classifier/README.md

 Input image --> conv1 --> pooling1 --> conv2 --> pooling2 --> conv3 --> pooling 3 --> fc1 --> fc2 --> logits

+After 15 ephocs of training, the validation accuracy was 96%.
+The test set accuracy was 93.2%.

 ### Testing on New Images
+After training on the given set of images, I found five new images of German traffic signs from the web.
+The normalized images are shown below:

+![alt text][image6]

+After using the previously computed weights to predict the classes of these new images, the accuracy came out to a dismal 40%, compared to the 93% accuracy on the original test set.
+Granted, the new set of five images isn't a statistically significant number

 ### Visualizing the Layers of the CNN